oveleon/contao-cookiebar/docs/BASICS.md

 Parameter | Description
 ---------- | -----------
+`consider_dnt` | Consider "Do not Track" browser setting `consent_log` | Enables/disables consent logging.
+With each action by the visitor, information about the made choice of cookies is stored.
-`consider_dnt` | Consider "Do not Track" browser setting `anonymize_ip` | Anonymizes the visitor's IP address for each log entry using [Symfony IP Address Anonymizer](https://symfony.com/blog/new-in-symfony-4-4-ip-address-anonymizer).
+`anonymize_ip` | Anonymizes the visitor's IP address for each log entry using [Symfony IP Address Anonymizer](https://symfony.com/blog/new-in-symfony-4-4-ip-address-anonymizer).
 `lifetime` | Time in seconds that specifies how long the cookie bar settings apply.
 If the time has expired, the cookie bar is displayed again.
 If 0 is passed, the cookie bar will never be displayed again automatically and can only be triggered via the version within the cookie bar configuration.
 (Default: `63072000` = 2 years)
 `storage_key` | The key used for localStorage